NanoSLAM: Enabling Fully Onboard SLAM for Tiny Robots: Related Work

 As the name suggests, visual SLAM (vSLAM) uses images to extract depth information~\cite{cao2022edge}.
-It can use simple monocular cameras (e.g., wide angle, fish-eye, and spherical cameras), compound eye cameras (e.g., stereo and multi cameras), and RGB-D cameras such as depth or ToF cameras~\cite{cao2022edge}.
+It can use simple monocular cameras (e.g., wide angle, fish-eye, and spherical cameras), compound eye cameras (e.g., stereo and multi cameras), and RGB-D cameras such as depth or ToF sensors~\cite{cao2022edge}.
 While SLAM can be enabled at a low cost with relatively inexpensive and limited cameras, the process involves large data volumes and is often marred with limited mapping accuracy~\cite{kasper2019benchmark}.
-On the other side, LiDARs are significantly more precise for depth estimation and are commonly used for applications involving high-speed moving vehicles such as self-driving cars and drones~\cite{causa2022uav}.
-LiDAR-based systems typically provide sparse samples organized into high-precision 2D or 3D point clouds.
-Even if they yield accurate mapping results when combined with SLAM, LiDARS are generally expensive and heavy, weighing a few hundred grams~\cite{causa2022uav}.
+On the other side, LiDARs are more precise for depth estimation and are commonly used for applications involving high-speed moving vehicles such as self-driving cars and drones~\cite{causa2022uav}.
+The SLAM front-end also uses LiDARs or other distance sensors to detect loop closures and correct the robot's pose through scan-matching -- categorized into scan-to-map and scan-to-scan~\cite{zou2021comparative}.
+In the former, the laser scans are aligned with a global map to mitigate the robot's trajectory drift, while the latter computes relative pose transformations directly by overlapping two laser scans.
+The computation time of the scan-matching approaches increases with the size of the laser scans, which could pose challenges in LiDAR-based applications due to their dense output.
+Although LiDARs yield accurate mapping results when paired with SLAM, they are generally expensive and heavy, weighing a few hundred grams~\cite{causa2022uav}.